exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 3 - When Darkness Wakes.md

 "You'd be surprised how often common sense isn't."

 Their part of the caravan had been split up at the gates.
 Horvath and his cargo wagons had been expedited through a merchant entrance—apparently magical components trumped refugee processing.
 Gorim had gone with him, citing responsibility to the contract.
-Rakken had simply vanished the way rangers did.
-Elise had been summarily appropriated by the Mages' Guild, leaving Kaelen and Lyra to shepherd their refugee group through the bureaucratic nightmare.
+Rakken had simply vanished the way rangers did—though Lyra had heard he'd been conscripted by the city watch, his tracking skills too valuable to waste on merchant work.
+Elise had been summarily appropriated by the Mages' Guild, her talent flagged by the Academy recruiters even as chaos erupted around them.
+Kaelen hoped they'd made it inside the barrier in time.
+He didn't want to think about the alternative.

+That left Kaelen and Lyra to shepherd their refugee group through the bureaucratic nightmare.

 "Next!" the guard called, sounding like he'd rather be literally anywhere else.